-In the past two years, there have been aflotoxin issues on dairy farms.
-Two cases where aflotoxins caused deaths of dairy cattle of all ages and another case where milk in the bulk tank tested positive because of aflotoxins in corn.
-After it was determined these cases were caused by aflotoxins, the dairies disposed of the contaminated grain and silage and began feeding a binder.
+In the past two years, there have been aflatoxin issues on dairy farms.
+Two cases where aflatoxins caused deaths of dairy cattle of all ages and another case where milk in the bulk tank tested positive because of aflatoxins in corn.
+After it was determined these cases were caused by aflatoxins, the dairies disposed of the contaminated grain and silage and began feeding a binder.
 Within days of feeding the binder, the animals began to positively respond to the binders in the ration.

 |Intended use||Afloxtoxin Level (ppb)|